-Our Long-Term Incentive Plan ("LTI") for our NEOs is composed of 50% in the form of PUs, 25% in the form of SARs, and 25% in the form of RSUs.
+Our Long-Term Incentive Plan ("LTI") for our NEOs is composed of 60% in the form of PSUs and 40% in the form of RSUs.
 We grant executives a mix of types of equity awards to provide an effective balance between performance and retention.
 This design aligns the executives' interests and long-term strategies with the interests of stockholders.
-LTI targets are expressed as a percentage of base salary and, in the case of PUs and RSUs, are converted to a number of shares using the average of closing prices of Ashland Common Stock for the 20 business days ended September 30 of the applicable fiscal year.
-The number of SARs granted is determined as described below.
+LTI targets are expressed as a percentage of base salary and, in the case of PSUs and RSUs, are converted to a number of shares using the average of closing prices of Ashland Common Stock for the 20 business days ended September 30 of the applicable fiscal year.